Lightweight materials enable an improvement in fuel economy through vehicle mass reduction.

 Lightweighting has been a United States Department of Energy (DoE) target for a very long time (see below presentation link), but the rise of electric vehicles makes lightweighting of EV's an even larger focus given the greater impact to lower CO2 emissions to produce the electricity, better use of the batteries, higher performance, higher range and more.
 The United States is on the leading edge of aerial transportation as that is the next step for electric transport and weight is even more critical there.

 Governments are taking measures to ensure good air quality by enacting regulations to limit emissions.
 That is today’s biggest challenge for the transportation industry – continually increasing efficiency while keeping our cars, trucks, and planes safe.

-Transportation manufacturers are focused on solutions: making engines more efficient, implementing electrification, optimizing aerodynamics of vehicle bodies, and lowering the weight of components in all our modes of transportation.
+Transportation manufacturers are focused on solutions: making engines more efficient, implementing electrification, optimising aerodynamics of vehicle bodies, and lowering the weight of components in all our modes of transportation.

 According to the United States Environmental Protection Agency, the transportation sector is responsible for 27 percent of greenhouse gas emissions in the US and about 14 percent globally.
 Responsible governments are passing legislation to offset climate risk by reducing emissions and greenhouse gases, especially carbon dioxide, or CO2 – which causes 63 percent of global warming issues.